Dominik-Placidi/Example-Furniture-Website/README.md

 ### Necessary changes for production operations

 ![ContactRequestView](./ContactRequestView.png)
+- The input values should still be validated in the frontend or alternatively in the backend.
 - The 'try' block must be commented out again here

 ### Explanation for approaches